Legally reviewed by: Jessica Anvar Stotz, JD, MBA

-Short answer: According to multiple law firms, the average settlement for a pedestrian hit by a car in California can range anywhere from $10,000 to $75,000 for minor injuries and can reach over $10,000,000 for major injuries or death.
+Short answer: Depending on the severity of injuries and the expertise of an attorney, the average payout for a pedestrian hit by a car in California can range from $10,000 to $10,000,000 or more.

 Despite safety measures like crosswalks and sidewalks, pedestrian accidents remain a serious public safety concern, particularly in California where millions of drivers commute nearly every single day.
 Annually, about 14,000 pedestrians are injured in accidents in California alone.